Rene Acuna, Park Manager

 Since the waterways surround the island, Hontoon Island provides an excellent opportunity to enjoy the water either on a kayak or canoe.
 This is one of my favorite recreational activities.
 Every time I launch my boat and start to paddle along the shoreline, I never know what kind of amazing wildlife I am going to encounter.

-I have seen rafters of turkey feeding by the shoreline and an occasional Florida Alligator lazily sunbathing on a stump.
-Deer like to wade in the water and feed on aquatic vegetation and otters can sometimes be spotted seemingly having the time of their life as they play like kids in a swimming pool.
-There are multiple species of birds that can be spotted along the shoreline such as, one of my favorites, the Limpkin.
+I have seen rafters of turkey feeding by the shoreline and an occasional Florida alligator lazily sunbathing on a stump.
+Deer like to wade in the water and feed on aquatic vegetation, and otters can sometimes be spotted having the time of their life as they play like kids in a swimming pool.
+There are multiple species of birds that can be spotted along the shoreline such as, one of my favorites, the limpkin.
 This wading bird has a loud cry and can often be seen working the shoreline in search of their favorite meal, apple snails.
-The wildlife is incredible, and every day is different, so pack a lunch, bring plenty of water, and see what amazing beautiful creatures are just around the bend waiting to be captured on your cell phone or camera.
+The wildlife is incredible, and every day is different, so pack a lunch, bring plenty of water, and see what amazing beautiful creatures are just around the bend waiting to be captured on your cellphone or camera.

 The things that I have briefly described are just a few of the recreational activities that can be enjoyed on Hontoon Island.
-We offer a campground with 6 rustic cabins and 12 tent campsites which will allow you more time to get out and enjoy this beautiful piece of The Real Florida.
-Our ferry offers a unique ride across the river from our parking lot, and don’t forget to get a picture standing next to our owl totem which is a replica of the original that was found by Hontoon Island and made over 600 years ago by the Timucua Tribe which were one of the inhabitants of this area.
+We offer a campground with six rustic cabins and 12 tent campsites that allow you more time to enjoy this beautiful piece of The Real Florida.
+Our ferry offers a unique ride across the river from our parking lot, and don’t forget to get a picture standing next to our owl totem, which is a replica of the original that was found by Hontoon Island and made over 600 years ago by the Timucua tribe, one of the early inhabitants of this area.

 We hope to see you here at Hontoon Island State Park!
-Please stop by our ranger station and my rangers and I will be more than happy to share any information that will make your visit one to always remember.
+Please stop by our ranger station, where we will be more than happy to share any information that will make your visit one to always remember.